krestfield/docs/certdog/active_directory_integration.md

 When using LDAPS (LDAP over SSL) the certificate issued to the Domain Controller must be trusted by Certdog.
 As Domain Controller certificates are usually issued by internal Microsoft CAs the root certificates will not be automatically trusted by Certdog

-If you simply configure the URL to use LDAPS rather than LDAP authentication with AD accounts will fail and you will be unable to search for AD groups when configuring teams
+If you simply configure the URL to use LDAPS (rather than LDAP), authentication with AD accounts will fail and you will be unable to search for AD groups when configuring teams

 Checking the logs you will see an error such as the following